Mount Daniel Seen From Robin Lakes

-Mt.
-Daniel is the high point of both King County, the county of Seattle, and of Kittitas County.
+At 7960 feet, Mount Daniel is the highest point in both King County, the county of Seattle, and Kittitas County.
 It is situated in the heart of the Alpine Lakes Wilderness on the Cascade crest, it's waters draining to the Cle Elum River on the east side and the Skykomish River to the west.
 Daniel is a complex glaciated massif with five main summits along its east-west trending spine.
-They are known as East Peak (7,899 feet), Middle Summit (7,959 feet), West Summit (7960+ feet, true summit), West Pyramid, and Northwest Peak.
-The Lynch Glacier flanks the mountain on the north and drains into the East Fork Foss River.
-The Daniel Glacier is on the NE side between Middle Summit and East Peak and drains to the Cle Elum River.
-Hyas Creek Glacier is east of East Peak and also drains to the Cle Elum.
-The topo map is messed up as regards Mt.
-Daniel because the true summit is the west peak, whereas the map implies that the east peak is the summit, at 7,859 feet.
-The "Daniels" benchmark showing on the map is NOT the summit of Mt.
-Daniel - it's the summit of the East Peak of Daniel.
+They are known as East Peak (7,899 feet), Middle Summit (7,959 feet), West Summit (7960+ feet, true summit), West Pyramid (7880+ feet), and Northwest Peak (7,686 feet).

+For many years the topo maps have been mislabeled in regards to the location of the summit.
+The highest point of Mount Daniel is the west peak, whereas the map implies that the east peak is the summit, at 7,859 feet.
+The "Daniels" benchmark showing on the map is NOT the summit of Mount Daniel, rather it's the summit of the East Peak.
 If you look at the topo map, both the center and west peaks are above the 7,960-foot contour, and field observations have proven that the west peak is the higher of the two.
 Why this error has never been corrected is a true mystery.
 If you wish to summit Mount Daniel, better go all the way to the West Summit, but the East Peak and Middle Peak are also worth the visit.
 The West Pyramid, and Northwest Peak are accessible from the Lynch Glacier but rarely visited.

 All trails and some picnic areas and campsites in the Wenatchee National Forest require a regional pass costing $5/day or $30/year.
 Golden Age and Golden Access Passport holders may purchase the above pass at a 50% discount.
 The Golden Eagle Passport will not apply to the Regional Northwest Forest Pass.

 , or it can be purchased online from the Washington Trails Association